Section I - NAME

 Section X - ELECTION OF OFFICERS

-2. Completed ballots shall be mailed in signed, sealed envelopes, or submitted in person at the fall semi-annual meeting.
-Nominations shall be accepted bi-annually at the spring business meeting.
-Ballots shall be mailed to the voting membership at least four weeks prior to the subsequent fall meeting.
-Newly elected officers shall assume office at the end of the said fall meeting.
+2. Completed ballots shall be returned to the Executive Committee’s election appointee in compliance with the regulations of the determined voting method.
+Nominations shall be accepted bi-annually from the first of the calendar year in which the election will be held until 45 days before the election by submission to the Executive Committee.
+Ballots shall be distributed to the voting membership at least four weeks prior to the election deadline.
+Newly elected officers shall assume office on October 1.
 Ballots shall be counted by two voting members appointed by the President.

 3. The President shall not vote in an election, except to break a tie.